Architecture first. Pipes second.

 Salesforce ↔ everything else

 The integration patterns that connect Salesforce to ERP, product telemetry, support tools, and industry-specific systems.
-This is where most integration projects stall, and where we live.

 NetSuite, SAP, Oracle: order sync, invoice reconciliation, and master data harmonization.